Spea/SpBowerBundle/Resources/doc/image_font_processing.md

 Some packages include images or fonts in their css files.
 Due to the nature of assetic, the path to the images/fonts will not be resolved correctly when using the generated assetic resources from this bundle.

-But there are two workarounds for this issue:
+But there are trhee workarounds for this issue:

 1. Use the cssembed filter from assetic
 2. Use the cssrewrite filter with an own resource
+3. Use the FkrCssURLRewriteBundle

 For all examples we will use the following `component.json` with a default `sp_bower` configuration.